Ryan Dungey: 2011

 In 2011, Ryan's mentor, Roger De Coster left team Suzuki and the effect on Ryan was obvious.
-He still came in a respectable 3rd in the Supercross season behind Ryan Villopoto and Chad Reed, but word of a team change was going around.
+He still came in a respectable 3rd in the Supercross season behind Ryan Villopoto and Chad Reed, but word of a team change began to spread.

 Ryan came in to the 2011 outdoor season bearing the number one plate.
 At the first round he did battle with both Chad Reed and Ryan Villopoto taking 2nd overall with a 1-2 moto finish to Chads 2-1.
 Villopoto was 3rd at 3-3.
 At round 2 he placed a strong 2nd in the first moto only to suffer a bike malfunction and a DNF in moto 2 for an 8th overall.
 At round 10 Dungey won the first moto but missed the start of moto 2 due to another malfunction of his 450 Suzuki, finally getting onto the track a minute behind the pack.
 He battled back to a 7th-place finish by the end of the moto, salvaging a 3rd-place finish for the day.
 He finished the season 2nd only 12 points behind Villopoto.
 Dungey led the US team to its 22nd and 3rd consecutive victory in the 2011 MXoN.

 2012

-Dungey joined De Coster at KTM and they literally built a production bike to his liking for the 2012 AMA Supercross.
+Dungey joined De Coster at Red Bull KTM factory racing and they built a production bike to his liking for the 2012 AMA Supercross.
 Dungey took 1st in four of the Supercross events.
 He raced round 9 with a cracked collar bone but missed rounds 10 thru 14 after surgery and wound up 3rd for the season.

 Dungey put in a stellar performance in the outdoor MX.
 After placing 2nd to James Stewart in rounds 1 and 2, he finished the season with wins in 19 of the final 20 motos and 10 overall wins, earning his second outdoor title in the 450 class with two rounds remaining in the season.
 It was KTMs first title in the USA.

 2013

-Though not his best year, Dungey would stand on the podium in 23 of the seasons 29 races foreshadowing the moniker "Diesel" due to the consistency of his performances.
+Though not his best year, Dungey would stand on the podium in 23 of the season's 29 races foreshadowing the moniker "Diesel" due to the consistency of his performances.
 He finished 3rd behind Villopoto and Davi Millsaps in Supercross and 2nd behind Villopoto at the outdoors.